 (Strong Remainer Miriam Margolyes filmed at her home at St Margaret's Bay, Dover which is the house nearest France in Britain).

-POSTCARDS FROM THE 48% is a feature length documentary.
+POSTCARDS FROM THE 48% is a documentary feature film.

-I am making the film to show the other EU member states that over 16 million of us Brits truly value our association with them and greatly appreciate the contribution that their men and women have made not just to our economy but also our culture over a great many decades.
+We are making this film to show other EU Member States over 16 million of us Brits truly value our association with them and greatly appreciate the contribution their citizens have made not just to our economy but also to our culture over many decades.

-POSTCARDS FROM THE 48% will show that some of us are fighting to the very bitter end to try and stay within the EU, which warts and all, many of us are proud to be a part of.
+POSTCARDS FROM THE 48% will show the EU 27 we are prepared to fight to the bitter end to remain in the EU, which - warts and all - we are proud to be a part of.
 It will also serve as a testimony to future generations that we did all we could.

 (AC Grayling filmed in his office in Bedford Square, London)

 The MP Bill Cash has been campaigning against the EU since 1975.
 Was he ridiculed for what he believed in?
+No.

 Had the campaign, on both sides, been based upon truth, and had the franchise not been gerrymandered, we could accept the outcome.
 But has there ever been such a false prospectus as the EU Referendum campaign?

-POSTCARDS FROM THE 48% is the only way I know to put our case; to record the efforts of so many men and women who will at least not give up without a very good fight.
+POSTCARDS FROM THE 48% is the only way we know to put our case; to record the efforts of so many men and women who will not give up without a very good fight.